apereo/cas/docs/cas-server-documentation/ticketing/Messaging-JMS-Ticket-Registry.md

 This registry is very much an extension of the [default ticket registry](Default-Ticket-Registry.html).
 The difference is that ticket operations applied to the registry are broadcasted using a messaging queue to other listening CAS nodes on the queue.
-Each nodes keeps copies of ticket state on its own and only instructs others to keep their copy accurate by broadcasting messages and data associated with each.
+Each node keeps copies of ticket state on its own and only instructs others to keep their copy accurate by broadcasting messages and data associated with each.
 Each message and ticket registry instance running inside a CAS node in the cluster is tagged with a unique identifier in order to avoid endless looping behavior and recursive needless inbound operations.